guill-mr/Speech_Classification_in_Spanish_Parliament_with_Transformers/README.md

 extend to identifying political ideologies in various speeches, thereby enhancing support for var- ious economic analyses

+## Data

+The data comes from an open source project called ParlaMint.
+The project team at ParlaMint has worked to create extensive metadata for each of the speeches, including speaker names, party affiliations, gender, age and position.
+We selected the Spanish corpus for our analysis.

+The Spanish corpus consists of 32,551 speeches from the Spanish parliament.
+The speeches span 8 years from 2015 to 2023, and includes 5 legislative terms.
+In total, there were over 50 parties in the data including subgroups of the two major parties we are interested in, PP and PSOE.

 ## Results

 Our results indicate that the Transformer-based neural network outperforms the other baseline